StudentRND/Code-Evangelist-Manual/creating-the-culture.md

 - **How decisions are made:**
   - Students can make decisions, we're not teachers.
   - Evangelists will promote any good idea, we're not bureaucratic.
-  - You don't need permission to do anything (non-disruptive, and within the Code of Conduct)
 - **Who gets rewarded, and who gets punished:**
   - People who love code, and make something which shows they care about learning and exploring win.
   - People who try to show off don't get anything.